-The parent company established Fundamenta Értéklánc Kft. in the reporting year; it is the sole owner of the subsidiary.
+Fundamenta-Lakáskassza Zrt.established Fundamenta Értéklánc Kft. in 2019; it is the sole owner of the subsidiary.
 The deed of foundation of the subsidiary is dated 18 March 2019.

-The carrying amount of the investment as of 31 December 2019 was HUF 900 million.
+The carrying amount of the investment as of 31 December 2020 was HUF 900 million.
 No impairment was recognised.

-Table 13.2- Equity and reserves of Fundamenta Értéklánc Kft.
+Table 13.2. - Equity and reserves of Fundamenta Értéklánc Kft.